RL ROLAND LOPEZ

 end

-With this setup, calls like @order.to_pdf seamlessly forward to OrderConverter, adhering to both the Single Responsibility Principle and the Law of Demeter.
+Now @order.to_pdf forwards to OrderConverter.
+That respects both the Single Responsibility Principle and the Law of Demeter.

 # app/models/bank_account.rb